-Ernie Rosenberg joined the American Cleaning Institute in November 1999.
+Ernie Rosenberg joined the American Cleaning Institute in November 1999, serving as President & CEO until 2017.
 Ernie has been a senior environmental, health and safety manager both in government and the private sector since 1975, beginning as the chief of staff for EPA’s automotive emission control and fuel economy programs.
 He then became first chief of the new chemical (premanufacture) review program under the Toxic Substances Control Act and Acting Deputy Director of the Chemical Control Division.

 In addition to his EPA experience, he has been Vice President for Health, Environment and Safety in the Occidental Petroleum Corporation’s Washington Office; Senior Vice President of an environmental issues management consulting firm; and director for HE&S External Affairs for the former Atlantic Richfield Company (now absorbed by other companies).
 The businesses he represented in all three jobs included chemical manufacturing, mining, oil and gas production, and refining.